 The Housing Successor is to calculate the percentage of units of deed-restricted rental housing restricted to seniors and assisted by the Housing Successor, the former redevelopment agency and/or the City within the previous 10 years in relation to the aggregate number of units of deed-restricted rental housing assisted by the Housing Successor, the former redevelopment agency and/or City within the same time period.
 If this percentage exceeds 50%, then the Housing Successor cannot expend future funds in the LMIHAF to assist additional senior housing units until the Housing Successor or City assists and construction has commenced on a number of restricted rental units that is equal to 50% of the total amount of deed-restricted rental units.
-The table below provides information regarding the Housing Successor's Senior Housing Test for the 10-year period of July 1, 2012 through June 30, 2022:
+The table on the next page presents information regarding the Housing Successor's Senior Housing Test for the 10-year period of July 1, 2013 through June 30, 2023:

-Senior Housing Test 7/01/2012 - 6/30/22 of Assisted Senior Rental Units (in the Wesley Village project 16 of the 47 units are senior units, and 30 are family units, with one manager's unit) 16 of Total Assisted Rental Units (Sycamore Court, Wesley Village, 12142 Tamerlane, 12211 Tamerlane) 124 Senior Housing Percentage 13%
+Senior Housing Test 7/01/2012 - 6/30/22 of Assisted Senior Rental Units (Wesley Village - 16 of the 47 units are senior units, and 30 are family units, with one manager's unit) 16 of Total Assisted Rental Units (Wesley Village, Sycamore Court, and Stuart Drive Apartments) 133 Senior Housing Percentage 12%